Moya_taken_by_Bill_Cook_201228129.jpg

 Moya Atkinson, MSW

-Moya Atkinson is the founder of SWASC.
-She is now professionally retired after serving as the Executive Director of the NASW-MD Chapter for nearly ten years (1993-2002).
+Moya Atkinson is now professionally retired after serving as the Executive Director of the NASW-MD Chapter for nearly ten years (1993-2002).
 She supports the Torture Abolition and Survivors Support Coalition (TASSC), and organizations and individuals opposed to torture.

 Nancy Arvold,